 By definition, tea blending is the simple process of putting teas of different characteristics together to form a final product.
-The golden rule of tea blending is consistency in taste, while reflecting nuances of the which is especially important to the consumer.
+The golden rule of tea blending is to achieve consistency in taste, while reflecting nuances of it’s different components.

 Classically, tea blending is associated with black tea production.
 As tea companies require a specific taste for their house black tea [English Breakfast], Tea Tasters in Sri Lanka & India would have to create and maintain unique black tea blends for the tea companies, also known as a “Standard” in the industry.

 Tea is also a very fragile plant with the ability to easily receive any aroma, which works against it sometimes during the manufacturing process or transportation.
-We as tea blenders will however be able to use this fragility to our advantage with this introductory session in tea blending.
+We as tea blenders will however be able to use this fragility to our advantage and stabilise it to create beautiful blends.

 HOW IS TEA FLAVOURED?

-Inclusions: the direct addition of fruits, blossoms, herbs or other additives to add to the visual or sensory effect.
+Inclusions: the direct addition of fruits, blossoms, herbs or other additives to tea leaves for the visual and/or sensory effect.

 Extracts: are flavoring agents derived by extracting the essential oils from the leaves, fruits, blossoms, roots or other parts of a plant.
 Extracts carry the distinctive scents or flavors that we come to expect from that plant.

 Natural Identical (NIs): flavoring agents that are obtained with the aid of chemical synthesis by a chemist.
 NIs tend to be more stable than extracts and are usually significantly less expensive.
 Many flavored products are flavored with nature-identical flavors.

 Artificial Flavors are created by altering the chemical structure of a naturally occurring molecule to create a different & more intense compound.
 ETTE TEA does not use artificial flavoring agent in any of our blends.